 I just retired after 35 years of serving parishes in the Bronx, Philadelphia.
-I am also a poet, with one book published and another one coming later this year.
+I am also a poet, with two books published.
 I have taught creative writing with seniors, youth and immigrants.
 The church I just retired from (St. Paul’s Lutheran in south Minneapolis) has a related non-profit, which publishes a literary journal that I edit titled The Phoenix of Phillips.

 I’m in love with poetry.
 I could say, in one sense, that poetry saved my life.
 I started writing poems in college, after my first real girlfriend dumped me.
 That’s not a required pathway for aspiring writers, by the way!
 But there is something about confronting one’s pain with the power and beauty of art that is transforming.
 Two-time U.S. Poet Laureate Natasha Threthewey has written extensively from the pain of growing up the daughter of a mixed-race couple whose marriage was considered illegal.
 Her mother was murdered by her stepfather.
 She was interested in poetry from a young age, but has said that “It was the deeper wound of losing my mother that really made me a poet.”